 - crusty, scaly, or bleeding

 Psoriasis outbreaks can be widespread and cover a large section of your body.
-They can also be smaller and cover just a few areas.
+They can also be small and cover just a few areas.

-Each type of psoriasis is identified differently, but most go through cycles of activity and inactivity.
-The skin condition may be worse for a few weeks or months, and then the symptoms may fade or disappear completely.
+Each type of psoriasis has a different method of identification, but most go through cycles of activity and inactivity.
+The skin condition may worsen for a few weeks or months, and the symptoms may fade or disappear completely.

 If the edges of a suspicious spot are ragged, blurred, or irregular, it may be cancerous.

 Cancerous spots can be brown but may also be:

 - navy blue